Kingdom of Fife

 • Exchequer 60-62 High Street Kirkcaldy KY1 1NB Telephone(01592) 646635

 A very large open plan restaurant and bar.
 This multi level outlet offers 2 hand pulls, and a wide range of lagers and spirits.
 A multitude of themed menus to cater for most palates.
-One of the few venues in Fife accepting CAMRA ale vouchers (excluding Wetherspoons).
 Ask any staff member for a water bowl for your significant other with four legs!

 • Robert Nairn 2-6 Kirk Wynd Kirkcaldy KY1 1EH Telephone(01592) 205049